-Barbara Barnett has been a professional Jewish educator for over 20 years.
-A member of the Cantors Assembly, Barbara is the Cantor of Congregation Beth Am in Buffalo Grove.
-She holds a B.S. in Biology and an M.A. in Political Science, and is a published author writing on a variety of topics, from pop culture to spirituality.
+Barbara Barnett has been a professional Jewish educator for more than 20 years.
+A member of the Cantors Assembly, Barbara received her commission as Hazzan-Minister from the Cantors Assembly in 2018.
+She holds a B.S. in Biology and an M.A. in Political Science, and is an award-winning novelist, writer, and public speaker.
+She has published works on a wide variety of topics, from pop culture to spirituality.
 She has studied Hebrew and Judaic studies through the University of Wisconsin and the Jewish Theological Seminary.

 Hazzan Benjamin Tisser